Prasad cites success of three films to deny economic slowdown

 Indications of slowdown notwithstanding, Union minister Ravi Shankar Prasad on Saturday said three Bollywood movies generating business of Rs 120 crore on the October 2 holiday suggested the "sound economy" even as he dubbed "wrong" the NSSO report which had reportedly pegged unemployment rate at 45-year high in 2017.
 Days after the International Monetary Fund (IMF) said the economic slowdown is more pronounced this year in India and Brazil, Prasad said the measurement was incomplete.

-He alleged that some people organised against the government are misleading people over unemployment scenario.
-"I was also told that on October 2, which is observed as one of the national holidays, three Hindi movies garnered Rs 120 crore business on that day.
-Unless the economy is sound in the country how can only three movies collected so much business in a single day?"
-Prasad asked while speaking to reporters.
+He alleged that some people were misleading people over the unemployment scenario.
+"I was also told that on October 2, which is observed as one of the national holidays, three Hindi movies garnered Rs 120 crore business.
+Unless the economy is sound in the country how can three movies alone collect so much business in a single day?"
+Prasad asked, while speaking to reporters.

 He was in Mumbai to campaign for the BJP for the October 21 Maharashtra assembly polls.
-The National Sample Survey Office's (NSSO's) periodic labour force survey (PLFS) had stated that unemployment was 45-year low.
-It had stated that the rate was this high in 1972-73 and 2.2 per cent in 2011-12.
+The National Sample Survey Office's (NSSO) periodic labour force survey (PLFS) had stated that unemployment rate was at 45-year high.

 Hence I call it a wrong report."
 Singling out India and Brazil, IMF Managing Director Kristalina Georgieva recently said that 90 per cent of the world is likely to have slower growth in 2019.
 When asked to comment on Georgieva's statement, Prasad said, "The measurement of IMF about India is still incomplete.